-The taxpayer identification number is not required if the care provider is one of certain tax-exempt organizations (such as a church or school).
+You do not have to show the taxpayer identification number if the care provider is one of certain tax-exempt organizations (such as a church or school).
 In this case, write "Tax-Exempt" in the space where the tax form calls for the number.

-If you cannot provide all of the information required, or the information is incorrect, you must be able to show that you used due diligence (discussed later) in trying to furnish the required information.
+If you cannot provide all of the information or the information is incorrect, you must be able to show that you used due diligence (discussed later) in trying to furnish the necessary information.

 Getting the information.
-You can use Form W-10, to request the required information from the care provider.
-If you do not use Form W-10, you can get the required information from:
+You can use Form W-10 to request the information from the care provider.
+If you do not use Form W-10, you can get the information from:

-- 1) A copy of the provider's social security card, - A copy of the provider's driver's license (in a state where the license includes the social security number), - A copy of the provider's completed Form W-4 if he or she is your household employee,

-- A copy of the statement furnished by your employer if the provider is your employer's dependent care assistance program, or - 5) A letter or invoice from the provider if it shows the required information.
+- A copy of the provider's social security card, - A copy of the provider's driver's license (in a state where the license includes the social security number), - A copy of the provider's completed Form W-4 if he or she is your household employee, - A copy of the statement furnished by your employer if the provider is your employer's dependent care assistance program, or - 5) A letter or invoice from the provider if it shows the necessary information.

-You should keep the required information about the care provider with your tax records.
+You should keep this information with your tax records.
 Do not send Form W-10 (or other document containing this information) to the Internal Revenue Service.

 Due diligence.
 If the care provider information you give is incorrect or incomplete, your credit may not be allowed.
-However, if you can show that you used due diligence in trying to supply the required information, you can still claim the credit.
+However, if you can show that you used due diligence in trying to supply the information, you can still claim the credit.